Difference between Light Microscope and Electron Microscope

 The electron microscope is very expensive in terms of instrument and usage.

-the electron microscope, the specimen size wants to be only 0.1µm.
+electron microscope, the specimen size should be only 0.1µm.

 produce the electron beam in the electron microscope.